-Using general anaesthesia during a caesarean section can be risky for both mother and baby, so anaesthetists would prefer to not use it.
+Using general anaesthesia during a caesarean section can be risky for both mother and baby, so anaesthetists would prefer to avoid it.
 However, for obese women, caesarean sections can be more complicated and take longer than expected.
-This can mean that women might end up having a general anaesthetic if their spinal or epidural anaesthetic wears off.
+This means that women who had a spinal anaesthetic might end up needing a general anaesthetic part way through their surgery, as the spinal cannot be extended once it has worn off.
 Also, in emergencies, general anaesthesia may be the only option, as it tends to act quicker.

 Right now, we don’t know for certain what the best type of anaesthetic is for obese mothers having a caesarean section.
-This can potentially mean that mothers receive anaesthetic that isn’t appropriate for them, which could cause problems for them and their baby.
+This means that mothers might receive anaesthetic that isn’t appropriate for them, which could cause problems for them and their babies.

 What’s happening in this project?

-In this study, researchers funded by Tommy’s have gathered data on thousands of caesarean section surgeries taking place in and around Edinburgh between 2011 and 2015.
-For each one, the team have collected data on the age and obesity of the mother, how long the surgery took, what kind of anaesthetic was used, and whether it was an emergency operation or not.
+In this study, Tommy’s researchers have gathered data on thousands of caesarean section surgeries taking place in and around Edinburgh between 2011 and 2018.
+For each one, the team have collected data on the age and BMI of the mother, how long the surgery took, what kind of anaesthetic was used, and whether it was an emergency operation or not.

 What difference will this project make?

-The findings from this project will help healthcare teams make better decisions about what kind of anaesthesia is best for each mother having a caesarean section.
+The findings from this project will help healthcare teams make better decisions about the most appropriate type of anaesthesia to use for each mother having a caesarean section.
 This will help to reduce the risks of surgery for both mother and baby, particularly in emergency situations.

 Get our research updates